JB63134/bash_ca/README.md

 # ca – Bash Command Analyzer

-**ca** is an advanced Bash command analysis tool that inspects commands, aliases, builtins, functions, and external binaries.
-It provides detailed insights about where commands are defined, how aliases expand, command help, file metadata, permissions, and even SUID/SGID or world-writable binaries on your system.
+**ca** is an advanced Bash command analysis tool that inspects commands, aliases, builtins, keywords, functions, text executables, and external binaries.
+Instead of relying on multiple tools (type, which, command -V, declare, alias, etc.), ca unifies all resolution logic into a single command analysis engine.

 ---